minj131/jobcoin/README.md

 # Gemini Jobcoin

+Golang implementation of the Gemini coding challenge.

 ## Go Modules
-Make sure Go Modules are on or exported `GO111MODULE=on` and the project is stored in `{GOPATH}/src/github.com/minj131`
+Make sure Go Modules are on or exported `GO111MODULE=on` as modules are used instead of vendoring.
+Check by `go env | grep MODULE`.

 ## To Build Binary
-Run `make build`
+Run `make build` builds executable binary in `bin/`

-## To Run Application
+## To Run Binary
 Run `make build && bin/jobcoin` or `bin/jobcoin`

 ## Note
 - Go version >= 1.12
-- Make sure your go environment is configured correctly
+- Make sure your go environment is configured correctly, if errors occur when building there might be an issue with the `GOPATH`.
+Either reset your `GOPATH` or reinstall `golang` to fix any possible version issues.
-- Make sure go modules are on `GO111MODULE=on`
+- Make sure go modules are on `GO111MODULE=on` or prefix `GO111MODULE=on` to `make build` or `make unit-tests`.

+## Tests
+- Run `make unit-tests` to run unit tests.

 ## Limitations
 Traditionally, mixers rely on a large pool of different inputs coming from potentially different people to better anonymize the inputs and outputs.
-Since I am the only one sending in funds, it's hard to say how the functionality might work if multiple people are trying to mix their coins at the same time.
+As a result, I don't have to deal with any race connditions or concurrency management that might occur when multiple people are trying to mix their coins at the same time.
+This could easily be solved by using a queue of some sort and is already partially fixed due to the functionality of sending all funds to the master account before distribution.
-Though, the idea that the coins are getting sent to a master wallet (which should be constantly refreshed) as the centralized point to which coins get redistributed should address that issue.

-As for the polling function, I chose to check the state of the wallet every 5 seconds and only continuing when we have a balance.
+As for the polling function, I chose to check the state of the wallet every 5 seconds and only proceeding when we have a balance greater than 0.
 Since the generated wallet is a random hash of length 32, collisions are going to be extremely rare.
-To combat nefarious attempts, I added a timeout to 60 seconds.
+I added a timeout to 60 seconds to prevent stalling.